JackGardnerDev/manipulating-the-dom/README.md

 # Manipulating The DOM

 This project is a responsive landing page that showcases various sections with dynamic navigation.
 It is built using HTML, CSS, and JavaScript.
-The page features a navigation bar, multiple sections with toggle functionality, a scroll-to-top button, and responsive design for different devices.
+The page features a navigation bar, multiple sections with toggle functionality, a scroll-to-top button, and a responsive design for different devices.

 ## Table of Contents